uncopied/blog/content/en/about/team.md

 ### Violette VERSAEVEL
 Violette, legal intern, brings out of the box thinking, double education in Art History and Intellectual Property, a first experience in a Paris gallery.

+### Nelly JACKSON
+Nelly, History of Art and Museum Conservation intern, will help bring the Uncopied solution to the post-COVID19 needs of Museums worldwide and more specifically work on our pilot project with the National Museum of Mali.

 ### Alexander TEPLOV
 Alexander is a senior Golang developper, in charge of re-architecting the UNCOPIED back-end as an open API and micro-services.

 ### Adyasha and Alisha MOHANTY
 Adyasha and Alisha are web developpers, in charge of the UNCOPIED user interface.

+### Jesulonimi AKINGBESOTE
+Jesulonimi is a Google Associate Android Developer and a recipient of the Algorand Development Award.
+Jesulonimi contributed a prototype TEAL smart contract to manage complex royalty schemes (under Apache 2 license).

 ### Amandine ROSSIGNOL
 Amandine is a web designer and contributed the UNCOPIED web site wire frames.